cmugpi/cmugpi.github.io/topics/vim/index.md

 title: "Vim"
 group: topic
 description: >
-  Vim is a terminal-based text editor.
-It contains many features specially tailored to programming.
-It is best known for its unique keyboard shortcuts.
+  Vim is a terminal-based text editor specially tailored to programming.
+It is best known for its unique keyboard shortcuts and editing style.
 # How sub-pages will be linked to this page
 topic: vim
 # Relative ordering of topics